Philosophy of Work in the Age of AI

 Aims

-The aim of the course is to give students new perspectives on the world of ‘work’.
-These perspectives can be used as tools to think through ideas about the importance of work in the students’ personal life; the role of work for the society in which they live and the global world which we all inhabit.
+The aim of the course is to provide you with a new perspectives on the world of ‘work’.
+These perspectives can be used as tools to think through ideas about the importance of work in our personal lives; the role of work for the society in which we live and the global world we inhabit.

 Outcomes

-- have gained an overall understanding of the key concepts in the philosophy of work, and their relation to other concepts such as labour and leisure
+- understand key concepts in the philosophy of work, and their relation to other concepts such as labour and leisure

-- have gained insight into the history and anthropology of work as different types of work emerged
+- discuss your insights into the history and anthropology of work as different types of work emerged

-- have read extracts from the key theorists both ancient and modern
+- read extracts from the key theorists, both ancient and modern

-- be able to relate their ideas to our contemporary world and current issues
+- relate your ideas to the contemporary world and current issues

-- have discussed many of the ideas on work as they apply to the students' personal lives and work choices.
+- discuss many of the ideas on work as they apply to your personal life and work.

 Content